Murmeldyret/power_ranger/README.md

     ./power_ranger

+The user will be prompted to write input parameters.
+When the user has written the input.
+The software will run and write an output.txt file that contian the output.

+    Network simulation
+    Simulation setup:
+    Number of routers:,1000
+    Number of links:,374750
+    Number of events:,50
+    Total amount of data:,1053.669930,GB

+    Simulation results:,Static,Dynamic,Dynamic with sleep states
+    Power Consumption,47.783264 kWh,47.765712 kWh,31.216188 kWh
+    Time (s),2485.000000 s,2485.000000 s,2485.000000 s

 ## Software Test
 The testing part of the software can be run with this command.
 However, keep in mind that it is specified for Linux.